Physicians Assistant Masters Programs

-A physician assistant is an ideal degree for someone interested in the medical field who would like to undertake many of the same responsibilities as a doctor.
+A physician assistant is an ideal masters degree for someone interested in the medical field who would like to undertake many of the same responsibilities as a doctor.
 In fact, it’s common for first year medical students and first year Physician assistant students to share the same classes.
 However, Physician assistants are not required to complete a residency.

 Prospective would ideally possess the following qualities:

-Strong background in the sciences
+- Strong background in the sciences

-Interested in Healthcare
+- Interested in Healthcare

-Enjoys working with the public
+- Enjoys working with the public

-Physician’s Assistant Graduate Programs and Curriculum
+Physician’s Assistant Masters Programs and Curriculum

 Physician assistant graduate coursework is usually two to three years in length and includes basic medical and behavioral sciences such as anatomy, pharmacology, pathophysiology, clinical medicine and physical diagnosis.
 After the classroom and laboratory based learning is complete, physician assistant graduate students must complete clinical rotations as part of their training.
 These rotations could include: